Best approximation of functions by log-polynomials: Introduction

 \begin{problem} Given $f:\R^n\to[0,+\infty)$ with $\|f\|_\infty=f(0)=1$, and $d\in\N$ even, minimize

 among all $g\in\H_d(\R^n)$ and $t\geq 1$ such that

 \end{problem}

 Again,the existence of a global minimum is not guaranteed using the convexity of the functional to be optimized, since the argument would need the feasible set of solutions to be a convex compact set.
-Lemma \ref{lem:log-convex-varphi} proves that the set is convex, but compactness cannot be assured.
+Lemma \ref{lem:log-convex-varphi} proves that the set is convex, but compactness can not be assured.

 This problem is solved with uniqueness, when imposing an extra condition, in the following result.

 \begin{thm} Let $f:\R^n\to[0,+\infty)$ be a log-concave function with $\|f\|_\infty=f(0)=1$ and $d\in\mathbb N$ even, such that